-If the storage temperature is 20-25°C or less, CELLYTE 2CMT Modular/Tubular batteries must be charged at least every 6 months while in storage.
+If the storage temperature is 20°C or less, CELLYTE 2CMTG Modular / Tubular batteries must be charged at least every 6 months while in storage.
 For every 8°C increase above 20°C, the storage time between charges is cut in half.
-Therefore, at 28°C the maximum storage time is 3 months.
-At 25°C the maximum storage time would be 4-5 months.
+Therefore, at 28°C the maximum storage time is 3-4 months.
+At 24°C the maximum storage time would be 4-5 months.
 Storage of batteries beyond the recommended temperatures or storage times, without charging, can result in loss of capacity, cell shorting and loss of float life.
 It can also void the battery's warranty.
 Keep careful records of battery time of arrival, storage time and when last charged.

-SECTION 5- GENERAL INSTALLATION PROCEDURES
+SECTION5 - GENERAL INSTALLATION PROCEDURES

-CAUTION: Before attempting to install CELLYTE 2CMT Modular/Tubular batteries, study this section and the section on safety thoroughly.
+CAUTION: Before attempting to install CELLYTE 2CMTG Modular / Tubular batteries, study this section and the section on safety thoroughly.
 Failure to do so could result in personal injury and battery or equipment damage.

-5.1 Battery Location.
+- 5.1 Battery Location. - 5.1.1 Temperature

-5.1.1 Temperature

-Battery location is very important in determining life and performance of the battery.
+Batery location is very important in determining life and performance of the battery.
 The ideal environment would be a dry, indoors, temperature regulated area.
-The ideal operational temperature is 20-25°C. Operation at temperatures below this will result in a loss of battery performance and may result in a larger, more costly battery being needed.
+The ideal operational temperature is 20°C. Operation at temperatures below this will result in a loss of battery performance and may result in a larger, more costly battery being needed.
 Operation at temperatures above 20°C will result in loss of battery operational life.
-For every 8°C rise in battery temperature above 20°C, the life of the battery will be cut in half.
-For example, the CELLYTE 2CMT Modular/Tubular battery with Catalyst is designed for a 20 year float service life at 20-25°C. If the battery were to be continuously operated at over 30°C, the life expectancy would be halved.
+For every 8°C rise in battery temperature above 20°C, the life expectancy of the battery will be cut in half.
+For example, the CELLYTE 2CMTG Modular / Tubular battery is designed for a 15 year float service life at 20°C. If the battery were to be continuously operated at 28°C, the life expectancy would be halved.